 The slogan "Live simply so that others may simply live" is integral to the modern Christian life.

-Involvement in the earth ministry of Catholic Earthcare Australia, the mission outreach of Caritas, the Social Action Office Brisbane and the local work of St. Vincent de Paul, as well as the specific projects of particular religious congregations (Jesuits in India, Good Samaritans in Kirribati, Edmund Rice Schools in partnership with indigenous communities) and eco-justice activities are applauded and encouraged.
+Involvement in the earth ministry of Catholic Earthcare Australia, the mission outreach of Caritas, and the local work of St. Vincent de Paul, as well as the specific projects of particular religious congregations (Jesuits in India, Good Samaritans in Kirribati, Edmund Rice Schools in partnership with indigenous communities) and eco-justice activities is applauded and encouraged.